 LITEM SUAM FACERE.
-Lat. make a suit his own.
-Where a judex, from partiality or enmity, evidently favored either of the parties, he was said litem suam facere.
+Lat.
+To make a suit his own.
+Where a judex, from partiality or enouty, evidently favored either of the parties, he was said litem suam facere.
 Calvin.

-LITERA.
+LITEEA.
 Lat.
 A letter.
 The letter of a law, as distinguished from its spirit.
 See LETTER.

--Litera Pisana.
+LITERA PISANA.
 The Pisan letter.
-A term applied to the old character in which the copy of the Pandects formerly kept at Pisa, in Italy, A term Spelman. was written.
+A term applied to the old character in which the copy of the Pandects formerly kept at Pisa, in Italy, was written.
+Spelman.